Explore Paris with ArcGIS Online

 The map is saved to your ArcGIS Online account.

-- Above the ribbon, click Home and choose Content.
+- On the ribbon, next to the map title, click the options button and choose Content.

 The Content page appears.
 Your Paris, France map is listed at the top of the list.